Messaging Analytics

 WhatsApp Insights tab

 The WhatsApp Insights tab provides detailed insights into WhatsApp message metrics associated with the WhatsApp Business Account (WABA) used in the platform.
+To access this tab, you select the WhatsApp option from the Filter by Channel dropdown.

 WhatsApp messages are categorized into one of the following categories:

-The categories displayed in the report are dynamic.
-Only categories for which there is traffic and data available for the selected sender and date range will appear.
-In addition to the standard categories (Authentication, Marketing, Utility, Service), other categories such as Marketing Lite or International Authentication may be shown when applicable to specific countries or traffic conditions.
-If there is no traffic of that type, those categories will not be displayed in the report.
+Additional categories such as Marketing Lite or International Authentication appear when applicable to specific countries or traffic conditions.
+If there is no traffic of that type, those categories will not be displayed.

-At the top of the WhatsApp Insights tab, you can filter by date range and WhatsApp sender.
+At the top of the WhatsApp Insights tab, you filter by date range and WhatsApp sender.
 Selecting one or both of these filters will modify the data displayed in the table.
+The table includes key operational and financial indicators for each WhatsApp number (sender).

 The columns displayed in the table are the following: